efemeryds/amnesic-probing-with-single-projection/README.md

 *Is the target property of our interest important for a model to solve a given task?*

-To verify this claim we can try to remove the target property as precisely as possible and check if the performance of a model changes.
-If after the removal the performance drops significantly we can suspect that the information was important if we take into account control tasks.
-However if during the removal of the information too much is removed the result is not reliable.
-In this repository two methods for the target information removal are tested: INLP and Mean Projection (MP).
+To verify this claim, we can try to remove the target property as precisely as possible and see if the performance of a model varies.
+If the performance drops significantly after the removal, we can suspect that the information was important, taking into account control tasks.
+However, if too much information is removed, the result is not reliable.
+This repository tests two methods for removing target information: INLP and Mean Projection (MP).

 ## References to other repositories
 This repository contains additional code as well as original or modified code from the following repositories: